-This advanced level language course is designed to further expand and strengthen students' proficiency and communication in Malaysian.
-This course utilizes an integrated skills approach in teaching, though primary emphasis is placed on developing listening and speaking skills.
-However, reading and writing skills are highlighted to reinforce students' oral comprehension and conversation.
-The Advanced Bahasa Malaysia course begins immediately after students' arrival in Malaysia, and throughout the semester students are encouraged to apply their language skills in all facets of the program, especially during the urban homestays both in Java and Bali, rural homestays during the village excursion, countryside excursions in north Bali and the Independent Study Project period.
+This intermediate level language course is designed to further develop students' basic level proficiency and communication in Chinese.
+Primary emphasis is placed on developing listening and speaking skills.
+However, integrating reading and writing skills is highlighted to reinforce students' oral comprehension and conversation.
+The Intermediate Chinese course begins the second week of the program, and continues throughout the semester students are encouraged to apply their language skills in all facets of the program, especially during free time, homestay, excursions, and the Independent Study Project period.
 This is a component of the semester program that requires commitment from the learner.
 The more enthusiastic language learner you are, the easier and better your learning outcomes and the more successful your integration into the host community.
-Finally, it has been attested by long-term experience that even the better your language proficiency, the deeper the richness of your Independent Study Project research.
+Finally, it has been attested by long-term experience that the better your language proficiency, the deeper the richness of your Independent Study Project research.